 Early History of the Honnycot family

-Another 183 words (13 lines of text) are included under the topic Early Honnycot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Honnycot research.
+Another 53 words (4 lines of text) are included under the topic Early Honnycot History in all our PDF Extended History products and printed products wherever possible.

 Honnycot Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Honnycot have been found, including Honycott, Hunnicott, Huncote, Honicote, Honeycott, Honeycutt, Hunnicot and many more.